HimabinduV-prog/rock-paper-and-scissors/README.md

 well if computer chose scissors and user chose paper,then user going to lose, or if computer chose rock and i chose paper,then user going to win First thing we need to do is produce a user choice
+Now that we've gotten hold of what user wants to choose  , the next thing to do is figure out what the computer is going to choose
+So i'm going to make anothere variable called computer choice and i'm going to generate a random number, so to do that we have to import the random module, and then we can start using it to generate random whole numbers by using random.randint(a,b) and the range is going to be between 0 and 2